TotallyNotChase/typeclass-interface-pattern/README.md

 In general, you could have a singular macro to define the vtable and the typeclass instance together - it just needs to know some information about the functions.
 Next, you need a general `impl` macro.
 It should be able to deduce information about the functions of a typeclass (possibly through an object like macro), and define a function similar to how the current `impl_` macro does.
 You'll definitely need [`mapping`](https://github.com/swansontec/map-macro/blob/master/map.h) for this.

 # Limitations
-* Polymorphic return types, i.e when the return type is a typeclass instance, generally involve heap allocation.
+1. Polymorphic return types, i.e when the return type is a typeclass instance, generally involve heap allocation.
 This is because the `self` member is of type- `void*`.
 You can only assign pointers to it.
 But you can't assign the address of a local variable since its lifetime ends after the function returns.
-* There's no way to have a function's **return type**, be the *exact same* as a **polymorphic input (argument) type**.
+2. There's no way to have a function's **return type**, be the *exact same* as a **polymorphic input (argument) type**.
 This is because there's no way to know *the exact type* wrapped inside a typeclass.
 You can return the same polymorphic type.
 But in many cases, this isn't what you'd want.

    Consider addition- `(+) :: Num a => a -> a -> a` - 2 arguments and a return value, all of the same type.
 As long as the type implements `Num`.
 If you use `(+)` with `int`s, the return value is an `int`, with `float`s, the return value is a `float`.

    You simply can't do this in C, since there's no way to capture those types.
 You could return the `Num` typeclass instance itself.
 But the only thing you can (safely) do with that return value, is more `Num` operations.

-  As an extension, you also can't have functions like `Enum a => toEnum :: Int -> a`.
-* [Return type polymorphism](https://eli.thegreenplace.net/2018/return-type-polymorphism-in-haskell/) (not to be confused with *polymorphic return types*) is simply not possible (safely).
+3. As an extension to the point 2, [Return type polymorphism](https://eli.thegreenplace.net/2018/return-type-polymorphism-in-haskell/) (not to be confused with *polymorphic return types*) is simply not possible (safely).
+Which means functions like `Enum a => toEnum :: Int -> a` cannot be implemented.
-* It requires extra effort to pass [**combined typeclass instances**](#combining-multiple-typeclassesinterfaces) to functions expecting less typeclass implementations.
+4. It requires extra effort to pass [**combined typeclass instances**](#combining-multiple-typeclassesinterfaces) to functions expecting less typeclass implementations.

    Suppose you have the combined typeclass instance `Foo`.
 It contains the usual `self` member, and vtables for 3 other typeclasses `Atc`, `Btc`, `Ctc`.
-You want to use this with a function that just wants a type implementing `Atc` - the typeclass instance of which, is named `A`.
-You need to manually extract that `Atc` vtable from `Foo`, the `self` member, and then create the `A` struct by filling in `self` and `Atc`.
+You want to use this with a function that just wants a type implementing `Atc`.
+You need to manually extract the `Atc` vtable from `Foo`, the `self` member, and then create soley the `Atc` typeclass instance to be able to use it with the aforementioned function.
-* Type safety, on functions *taking multiple typeclass instance arguments*, but **requiring** those arguments to be backed up by **the same concrete type**, cannot be guaranteed.
+5. Type safety, on functions *taking multiple typeclass instance arguments*, but **requiring** those arguments to be backed up by **the same concrete type**, cannot be guaranteed.

-  Consider the compare function- `Ord a => compare :: a -> a -> Ordering` (assume `Ordering` is `typedef enum { LT, EQ, GT } Ordering;`) - 2 polymorphic arguments, *bounded by the `Ord` typeclass*, but **required** to be *the same concrete type*.
+   Consider the compare function- `Ord a => compare :: a -> a -> Ordering` (assume `Ordering` is `typedef enum { LT = -1, EQ = 0, GT = 1 } Ordering;`) - 2 polymorphic arguments, *bounded by the `Ord` typeclass*, but **required** to be *the same concrete type*.
 It wouldn't make sense to compare an `int` with a `char*` - and yet both can be wrapped inside a `Ord` typeclass instance, as long as they implement it.
 So if you have 2 `Ord` typeclass instances, and you want to call `compare` from one of them, pass in `self` from both `Ord` instances - there's no guarantee that both instances are actually wrapping the same type.

    There's a solution to this though, but you must do it manually.
 Before calling `compare`, **verify equality** of the `tc` members of both `Ord` instances.
 If they're wrapping the same type - obtained from their respective implementation function - the typeclass address is the exact same.

 # Motivation
-It's pretty common for people to ask for polymorphism after they've written enough C. Thankfully, there's no shortage of demonstrations of implementing polymorphism in C. Mostly OOP polymorphism really, not too difficult to implement.
-But I wasn't too keen on this pattern.
-It had over reliance on giving up type safety.
-It was based around objects and "inheritance", rather than actions - which, some people (like me) prefer.
+It's pretty common for people to ask for polymorphism after they've written enough C. Thankfully, there's no shortage of demonstrations, helper headers, and crazy cool meta macros for implementing OOP polymorphism in C. But I was looking for an action oriented pattern with as much type safety as possible.

-Instead, I wanted something like **Haskell typeclasses**, or **Java/C# interfaces**, or **Rust/Scala traits**.
+Specifically, I wanted something like **Haskell typeclasses**, or **Java/C# interfaces**, or **Rust/Scala traits**.
 A sort of "interface" that declares a bunch of functions with specific types, leaving in a polymorphic `self` or the like.
 The exact implementations, for which, a concrete type must fill.
 This allows you to make polymorphic actions that ask for a type implementing a certain "interface".

 The end result, after about a week of experimenting and refining, is this pattern.
-Over all the refinements and re-evaluations, I think the final result is an actually extensible and practical polymorphism pattern, one based around actions.
+Over many refinements and re-evaluations, I think the final result is an actually extensible and practical polymorphism pattern based around actions.
 It's not a perfect encoding of actual typeclasses (especially not the haskell ones - those are extremely high level).
 But it's probably as good as it gets.